inkVerb/VIP/701/Lesson-04.md

 - SQLite is simpler for many reasons:
   - It does not need to run as a service, lightening load on the system and creates less work for the SysAdmin
   - It does not need user or password settings, so config files are simpler
+- The database processes are also in a separate file for the same reasons as the `profile.*` file
+  - This way, a team or developer focused on SQL calls can maintain that file separately from the overall product roadmap
 ___

 #### [Lesson 5: Async and AJAX](https://github.com/inkVerb/vip/blob/master/701/Lesson-05.md)